kbseah/learn-teochew/pages/demonstrative_pronouns.md

 ### *ziê2/hiê2-tao5* • ～頭 • “this / that place”

+Referring to “a place” in a general way.

 ### *...dêng2* • ...頂 • “on top”

+A position on top of a structure or prominence.

 > *sũã³³teŋ⁵³* • *suan1dêng2* • 山頂 • “on the mountaintop”

 ### *...doin2* • ...底 • “inside”

+Inside a container or enclosed space.

 > *tsui³⁵kɯŋ³³tõĩ⁵³* • *zui2(6)geng1doin2* • 水缸底 * “inside the water jar”

 ### *...ê6* • ...下 • “at the bottom, down below”

+At the bottom or foot of a structure, e.g. a building, also refers to a position that is physically below something.

 > *lau¹¹e³⁵* • *lao5(7)ê6* • 樓下 • “downstairs”

 ### *...ka1* • ...腳 • “at the foot/bottom”

+Figuratively at the foot of a structure, e.g. a tree, in this sense similar to and overlapping with *-ê6* -下.

 > *tek⁵kʰa³³* • *dêg4(8)ka1* • 竹腳 • “at the bamboo” - name of a location in Singapore (Tekka)

 Time
 ----